-a) At 31 December 2007, the lease premiums for land had been pledged to banks as securities for bank loans.
-Further details are disclosed in notes 13(a) and (b), note 22.

-b) The lease premiums for land have been frozen by the Orders as detailed in note 13(c), in 2006.
+- a) At 31 December 2009, the lease premiums for land had been pledged to banks as securities for bank loans.
+Further details are disclosed in notes 13(a) and (b) and note 22(a). - b) The lease premiums for land were frozen by the Orders as detailed in note 13(c).
 At the end of the reporting period and up to the date of approval of the financial statements, the Orders have not yet been withdrawn.